 - A police officer

-The DFA uses an electronic database to verify car insurance and does monthly checks of all registered vehicles.
+The Department of Finance and Administration uses an electronic database to verify car insurance and does frequent checks of all registered vehicles.

 You can carry a copy of your insurance card in the glove compartment or on your cell phone.
-Arkansas is one of 21 states that allow drivers to show proof of insurance stored on their smart phones.
+Like nearly every state now, Arkansas allow drivers to show proof of insurance stored on their smartphones.

 Minimum Liability Insurance Requirements